sensu/sensu-docs-legacy/source/docs/0.17/install-repositories.md

 The following instructions will help you to:

 - Install the Sensu Core repository
-- [OPTIONAL] Install the Sensu Enterprise repository
+- **[OPTIONAL]** Install the Sensu Enterprise repository

 # Install the Sensu Core Repository

+_NOTE: installation of the Sensu core repository is required for all Sensu users, including Sensu Enterprise customers._

 ## Ubuntu/Debian